Skip to Main Content

 Scroll

-The gaffer and lighting team translate the Director of Photography's vision into practical lighting setups on set.
-In Peru, gaffers work at Lima's production facilities and on location from the Andes highlands around Cusco to the Amazon basin, managing extreme altitude light and Peru's diverse atmospheric conditions.
+The gaffer and lighting team turn the Director of Photography's vision into working lighting setups on set.
+In Peru, gaffers work at Lima's production sites and on location.
+Their range runs from the Andes highlands around Cusco to the Amazon basin.
+They handle the harsh high-altitude light and Peru's mixed weather.

-We assemble experienced gaffer and lighting teams matched to your production's scale, style, and technical requirements.
-With equipment sourced through Lima-based rental houses and production suppliers, our team coordinates crew availability, equipment sourcing, and department logistics so your lighting team arrives fully prepared.
+Our team builds skilled gaffer and lighting crews to match your production's scale, style, and tech needs.
+We source gear through Lima rental houses and suppliers.
+We also handle crew availability, gear sourcing, and department logistics, so your lighting team shows up fully ready.

 Capabilities